Home

 Julie Nicholson is originally from Sheffield and studied Performing Arts at Norton College, Music/Theatre at Amersham college in Buckinghamshire, and Physical Theatre & Dance at the University of Salford.

 Julie has appeared in numerous stage productions, including A Midsummer Nights Dream, Sarcophagus, Metamorphosis, and Robin Hudd and his Merry Franks.
-She has a love of musical theatre and has appeared in more musicals than she can shake a stick at; including West Side Story, Grease, The Boyfriend, Fiddler on the Roof, Me & My Girl, Oklahoma!, Jekyll & Hyde, and most recently Scarlett Pimpernel at the Lowry in Salford.
+She has a love of musical theatre and has appeared in more musicals than she can shake a stick at; including West Side Story, Grease, The Boyfriend, Fiddler on the Roof, Me & My Girl, Oklahoma!, Jekyll & Hyde, Scarlet Pimpernel and most recently Pirates of Penzance at the Lowry in Salford.
 She has also appeared in the TV shows Clocking Off, Cops and Casanova – playing a prostitute, and getting good feedback for it!

-For Dark Smile Productions, Julie has played the parts of Raven in Zen and the Art of Apocalypse, Miss Turner in The Mid-land, Karen Peacock in Life in Pieces, and Sal in Ratty Ep1 and Ratty Ep2
+For Dark Smile Productions, Julie has played the parts of Raven in Zen and the Art of Apocalypse, Miss Turner in The Mid-land, Karen Peacock in Life in Pieces, Sal in Ratty Ep1 and Ratty Ep2, Nurse Anna Stetic in Chief Surgeon Mal Practeeeece's Theatre of Horror , and most recently Administration One and Safeguard in The Paradox Suite

 Richard Delafield